Growing Cannas

 How to Care for Cannas

 After planting rhizomes, fertilizer can be applied when new fresh stems have grown approximately 30cm high and again say a month later.
 Cannas are not fertilizer specific.
 Aquasol, Thrive etc will be fine if you follow the directions on the packet.
 Please don’t fertilize too much or you may have a lot of leaf at the expense of flowers.
 Here we only fertilize once a year we use 9 month osmocote when planting new rhizomes.
-With care and a little fertilizer, water and warm weather, you can expect a nice plant with flowers within 6-10 weeks.
-For a longer display of flowers on established plants, spent stems can be cut at the base to allow new stems to develop and flower.
+With care and a little fertilizer, water and warm weather, you can expect a nice plant with flowers within 8-12 weeks.
+For a longer display of flowers on established plants, spent flowering stems can be cut near the base and removed to allow new stems to develop and flower.

 Pests and Diseases